MyskYko/dfgmap/README.md

 specifies the number of cycles.
 0 (default value) just verifies the input files.

 ### -r, -u
-specify the number of regiters and the nubmer of processors in each PE. all PEs are uniform, where each PE has the same number of registers and the same number of processors.
+specify the number of regiters and the number of processors in each PE. all PEs are uniform, where each PE has the same number of registers and the same number of processors. setting 0 imposes no limit.

 ### -t
-specifies the number of contexts, which is assumed to be equal to the initiation interval in piepelining. although the result is not shown in the form of contexts, the mapping is done under modulo constraints and it can be wrapped into the number of contexts without violating the resource limitation.
+specifies the number of contexts, which is assumed to be equal to the initiation interval in piepelining. although the result is not shown in the form of contexts, the mapping is done under modulo constraints and it can be wrapped into the number of contexts without violating the resource limitation. setting 0 works without the modulo constraint.

 ### -x
 enables ExtMem to store intermediate values other than input/output variables, which is not allowed by default.